newtykip/johnny/readme.md

 - web dashboard (I dread this, if someone would like to help give me a shout :])
 - come up for a new name for this thing or rename the **johnny** flag to avoid potential confusion
 - image server for animal commands (and so that i can stop depending on imgur for the johnny photos and allow for easy image submission!)
+- genai-like feature using markov chains
+- communicate with llama2?
+- dockerise?

 and much much more (: